mstksg/inCode/copy/entries/machines-1.md

 This is cool!

-Let's look at the type signature of Auto before we go too much futher.
+Let's look at the type signature of Auto before we go too much further.

 In `Auto a b`, `b` is the type of your "head" and the type of the items in your "tail".
+It's the type of your "stream".

 `a` is the type of the "influencing input".

 So now, we basically have a `Stream b`, except at every "step", we can "influence" the Stream with something of type `a`.

-### The Trivial Auto
+### A Trivial Auto

 Let's look at a direct "port" of our `myStream`: